openfheorg/openfhe-hexl/README.md

 ```

 By default, the `OpenFHE` and `HEXL` libraries are built and installed at `openfhe-configurator/openfhe-staging/install`.
-If you want to change the istall location, pass an `OPENFHE_INSTALL_DIR` value to the build script e.g.,
+If you want to change the install location, pass an `OPENFHE_INSTALL_DIR` value to the build script e.g.,

 ```
 % OPENFHE_INSTALL_DIR=~/local scripts/build-openfhe-development.sh